InfoGata/videogata-plugin-typings/docs/docs/plugins/api/interfaces/Video.md

 • `Optional` **originalUrl**: `string`

-Url where this video originally came from
+Url that points to third party service where to video was retrieved from

 ___